Biological Filtration: How to Grow Beneficial Bacteria for a Thriving Ecosystem in your Aquarium

-For fish only systems and freshwater aquariums the use of bio-balls, a wet/dry filter or other biological filter media provide extra surface area for bacteria to grow.
+For fish-only systems and freshwater aquariums, the use of bio-balls, a wet/dry filter, or other biological filter media provides extra surface area for bacteria to grow.
 Boosting the bacteria population means waste is processed more effectively; in turn creating a healthier environment for your fish.

 When keeping a reef tank, the use of biological filter media is generally not recommended because they are so effective at trapping and processing waste.
 If the media is not cleaned frequently, it is very difficult to keep nitrate levels at a minimum and elevated nitrate levels in a reef tank can lead to some serious problems for your corals and invertebrates as well as contribute to nuisance algae outbreaks.

 Thankfully, with the use of live rock for biological filtration in a reef tank, we can control waste and help avoid elevated nitrate levels.
 Live rock will host a variety of different bacteria both on the surface as well as deep within the pores of the rock.
 Aerobic bacteria growing on the outer surfaces that are exposed to fresh oxygenated water will break down nitrite and ammonia.
 The denitrifying bacteria living deep within the rock called anaerobic bacteria will break down nitrate.
 This is why live rock is such an effective biological filter media; it will help to process and filter out all three byproducts of the nitrogen cycle; ammonia, nitrite, and nitrate.